-O that we could all see and feel how repugnant, how offensive, how abominable it is to prefer anything to our Maker, to ignore him and distrust him and demean him and give him less attention in our hearts than we do the carpet on our living room floor.
+Oh that we could all see and feel how repugnant, how offensive, how abominable it is to prefer anything over our Maker, to ignore him, distrust him, demean him, and give him less attention in our hearts than we do the carpet on our living room floor.
 We must see this, or we will not turn to Christ for salvation from sin, and we will not want heaven for any reason but relief.
 And to want heaven for relief is to be excluded.

 Wake Up!
 Sin Is Like This!